By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-Current Choice: Directly updates the activity list in the targeted
+Current Choice: Directly updates the activity list in the targeted Dayclass.-

 Pros: Seem more intuitive and simple to implement.